bnguyen14/MemoryLog/README.md

 of days until you review it again.) - it's up to the user to learn what works best for them.

 Another program called SubjectTester is used to test the user on a "subject".
-The idea is to load an unlimited number of questions into a file, which the program will then ask the user for the answers to the ones that need to be reviewed.
-This is an update to the TestManager program described below, but rather than using small sets of questions, the granularity in increased so that the questions themselves are the things being tracked in the leitner system.
+The idea is to load a large number of questions into a file, which the program will then ask the user for the answers to the ones that need to be reviewed on any specific day.
+The program uses a basic algorithm involving increasing days between review on correct answers and resetting the review period to one day on incorrect answers.
+This is an update to the TestManager program described below, but rather than using small sets of questions, the granularity is increased so that the questions themselves are the things being tracked rather than a group.

 Another program in this repository is TestManager, which can be used as a rudimentary replacement for flash card sets.
 See the examples directory for information on how to make the files that it